politics-rewired/politics-rewired.github.io/careers/director-of-operations.md

 Rewired is hiring a director of operations to help with organizational administration and business development.

-The ideal candidate will have experience managing organizations and developing business strategies within electoral campaigns or social movements.
+The ideal candidate will have experience managing organizations and developing business strategies within electoral campaigns or social movements, and and interest in cooperative development and in growing the cooperative sector.

 **We're conducting interviews on a rolling basis, and looking for someone who can start as soon as possible.
 The application period will close on November 1st.**